 CLASS ATTENDANCE: Regular attendance and quality class preparation are essential elements for your success in this or any other course.
 The subject matter in this course is not extremely difficult but will be new to most students.
 Therefore, to fully understand this material you should avail yourself of all of the text resources, the MAL resources, as well as class discussions.
 We will spend a great deal of class time working problems and analyzing supplemental materials.
 Working problems in class is designed not simply to provide you with solutions to problems but to demonstrate the logic and thought processes you need to use in order to correctly solve a problem or answer a question.
 Therefore, your regular class attendance will contribute significantly to your understanding of course material and to your success on examinations.
 Past experience suggests that your course grade is highly correlated with your class attendance.
+Attendance will be taken and you will lose 5 attendance points for each non-excused absence.

 ABSENCES BASED ON RELIGIOUS BELIEFS: A student who misses an examination or other assignment due to the observance of a religious holy day will be given the opportunity to complete the work missed.
-To be eligible for such relief, the student must notify me in writing of exams scheduled on dates he or she will be absent in order to observe a religious holy day.
-Students should inform me as early in the semester as possible if they will miss an examination or assignment to observe a religious holy day as the term is defined by state law.
+Please notify me as soon as possible if you expect to miss an exam to observe a religious holy day.

 CHEATING: Honesty and integrity are very important characteristics of an accountant or any business person.
 Failure to perform within the bounds of accepted ethical standards is sufficient grounds for your dismissal from this course with a grade of F and could lead to expulsion from the University.
 Failure to abide by the university's rules regarding academic dishonesty will not be tolerated in this course.
 University policy regarding this matter is a part of the UNT Code of Student Conduct and Discipline and can be found in the UNT Policy Manual, Vol. III, No. 18.1.11, and in the Student Handbook.
-The university's recently revised academic integrity policy can be found at http://vpaa.unt.edu/academic-integrity.htm.
+The university's academic integrity policy can be found at http://vpaa.unt.edu/academic-integrity.htm.

 WITHDRAWALS: University policy relative to withdrawals will be followed.
-Wednesday, October 8, 2013, is the last date for students to drop with an automatic grade of W. From October 8th through Wednesday, November 6, 2013, any student wishing to drop this class must have the consent of the instructor, and must have earned a passing grade to that point in the course in order to receive a grade of W. Otherwise the student will receive a grade of WF.
-Students may not drop a course after Wednesday, November 6, 2013, unless he/she is withdrawing from the University.
+Friday, February 21, 2014, is the last date for students to drop with an automatic grade of W. From February 21st through Tuesday, March 25, 2014, any student wishing to drop this class must have the consent of the instructor, and must have earned a passing grade to that point in the course in order to receive a grade of W. Otherwise the student will receive a grade of WF.
+Students may not drop a course after Tuesday, March 25, 2014, unless he/she is withdrawing from the University.
 You should consult with your academic advisor prior to the above dates if you are considering dropping this course.